anshulrao/youtube-metadata-insights/README.md

 'channel_description'
 ```

-[new] --> [original] point to the same fields.
-We will use the original version for these so that the data is comparable cross all.
+`[new] --> [original]` point to the same fields.

+We will use the original version for these so that the data is comparable across all.

 Only below new fields will be used.

 ```
 'title',
 'description',